 Winter can make you look pale because you aren’t out in the sun.
 It can also make your skin look dry and aged.
-To look beautiful in the winter, you will have to use a makeup strategy that is different from the one you use during the Summer.
+To look beautiful in the winter, you will have to use a makeup strategy that is different from the one you use during the Summer, I also recommend to check this link right here now to find out about the best skin care products.
 Sticking with summer’s bronzer just looks fake.
 Winter’s light is whiter and less yellow than summer light, so it’s apparent your color boost came from product rather than the sun.
 What’s more refreshing and modern is giving winter its own signature face.

 This year, the frosty shades and tinsel-like shine of winters past are gone.
 Elegant matte texture has taken their place, and lips and cheeks are swept with bright pops of candy color.
 Yes, it’s a bold statement that can look Cirque du Soleil rather than chic if you get it wrong.
 Here’s how to get it right!

 1. Add richer moisturizers to your skin care regimen.
 Those whipping winds outside and dry heating indoors can leave your skin parched and chapped.
 Matte foundation can catch on these dry patches, so you need to make sure your skin is plumped up and well-hydrated.
-Applying a thick moisturizer in the morning can add sheen to a matte face; instead, hydrate before bedtime with a luxurious extra-emollient night cream.
+Applying one of the best thick moisturizer in the morning can add sheen to a matte face; instead, hydrate before bedtime with a luxurious extra-emollient night cream.

 2. Go matte with minimal product.
 Yes, you need a new foundation for winter.
 Stick with the dewy base you used in summer and you’ll have to layer on lots of powder to dull the sheen.
 Instead, choose a matte textured foundation in your exact shade and apply sparingly.
 Set it with a light dusting of translucent powder applied with a large, loosely bristled powder brush.